 Spectators at Henley Women’s are welcome to wander the banks and take advantage of being close to the action, but you can book a table at the Chairman’s Enclosure by the finish for an extra-special experience.

-For Henley Royal, the bank is also freely available for spectators but space is limited and anyone travelling to support you may want to buy a ticket for one of the famous enclosures down the course.
-Bear in mind there’s a dress code – arguably part of the fun – for Stewards Enclosure.
-Competitors receive passes allowing them into Regatta Enclosure, but you must book ahead if you’re not a competitors for both enclosures.
-Many clubs have alumni members who can help obtain Stewards badges.
+For Henley Royal, some the bank is also freely available for spectators but space is limited, and you can only see the finish line in one of the famous enclosures.
+Competitors receive passes allowing them into Regatta Enclosure, but you must book ahead if you’re not a competitor.
+Tickets for the Stewards’ enclosure can only be bought via a Member of the Enclosure – many clubs have alumni members who can help obtain Stewards badges.

 These are just the basics, but if you have these sorted you’re well on your way to being confident in a successful trip.
-For Henley Women’s contact Anne Buckingham at crew@hwr.org.uk or for Henley Royal contact Isobel Harris at crewshosting@hrr.co.uk.
+If you need help with trip planning for Henley Women’s Regatta, contact Anne Buckingham at crew@hwr.org.uk.